 One of the first things an investor might want to know is why you are raising money.
 Do you need to hire more engineers?
 Do you need a sales and marketing budget?
 Are you making final adjustments to your product design?
 Lay out a plan that includes internal (operations-focused) and external (customer-focused) milestones that you’ve set for the company to reach over the next few years, and specific milestones you’ll reach with this infusion of cash you’re seeking.

 Not only is it important to show you have a clear plan for using the money, but that each dollar invested will go a long way.
 Explain how much closer this investment will get you to a market-ready product, first customers, steady revenues, etc. Investors don’t want to see their money as just a “drop in the bucket” but instead that it will add a great deal of value to growing the company.
 It’s typically a turn-off for many investors to see a company and product that still need millions of dollars and many years of R&D before it will start bringing in money.
 Ideally you want to convey that you have a customer-ready product and have proven your business model, and now you just need money to replicate and scale what you’re doing.
 The more you have reduced business risk in the eyes of investors, the better.

-For more guidance on raising capital, contact Jack Henkel at the University of Central Florida’s Venture Accelerator Lab.
+For more guidance on raising capital, contact the University of Central Florida’s Venture Accelerator Lab.
 We have a coaching staff to help technology entrepreneurs and researchers identify appropriate funding opportunities and prepare a strong investment pitch.